M-Files/Developer-Portal/APIs/REST-API/Authentication/index.md

 breadcrumb: Authentication
 ---

-We support three primary authentication mechanisms: credentials in HTTP headers, cookie-based sessions, and authentication tokens.
+We support four primary authentication mechanisms: OAuth (via a bearer token), credentials in HTTP headers, cookie-based sessions, and authentication tokens.

 These examples use the .NET HttpWebRequest and HttpWebResponse objects directly, and uses the [JSON.NET](http://www.newtonsoft.com/json) library for serialization/deserialization.
 Other libraries are available that may make interacting with REST-like web services more simplistic, such as [RestSharp](http://restsharp.org/).
 Always check the license details of third-party libraries to ensure that they can be used within your projects.
 {:.note}